nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

     * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_CONN_LOST` - This error indicates a loss of connection, or an unexpected closure of connection by the server.

     * :c:macro:`LWM2M_CARRIER_ERROR_FOTA_FAIL` - This error indicates a failure in applying a valid update.
 If this error persists, create a ticket in `DevZone`_ with the modem trace.

-    * :c:macro:`LWM2M_CARRIER_ERROR_SERVICE_UNAVAILABLE` - This error indicates that the LWM2M Server in maintenance mode.

     * :c:macro:`LWM2M_CARRIER_ERROR_CONFIGURATION` - This error indicates that an illegal object configuration was detected.